syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/03.compute/docs.en.md

 ```

 The security group "default" is added in this example, since this group is taking care of allowing outbound traffic.

+### Are stopped instances counted regarding quota or ondemand billing?

+Any occupied resources are considered "used" and counted against your [quota limits](../../05.Background/03.resource-limits/docs.en.md#usage).
+They will also be counted against your upfront commitment or charged on demand.
+When you create an instance, volume, snapshot, object, loadbalancer, floating ip, dns zone, rescources will be allocated and so they will be counted and charged, no matter if they are actually running, attached, assigned.
+To save money or free quota, it is thus not sufficient to stop, detach or unassign them, you must delete them completely to free the resources so that we can reuse them.
+It is part of higher level automation like kuberenetes or terraform or similar tools to recreate them if needed.